Chat with us, powered by LiveChat ;

 How does becoming a permanent resident of Puerto Rico affect my voting rights?

 U.S. citizens who become permanent residents of Puerto Rico can vote in local elections but are not eligible to vote in U.S. presidential elections while residing in Puerto Rico.
-Bona fide residents must register to vote in Puerto Rico for local elections.
+Citizens and permanent residents must register to vote in Puerto Rico for local elections.
 Non-citizens who are permanent residents (Green Card holders) do not have the right to vote in Puerto Rico or any U.S. elections, as voting rights are reserved for U.S. citizens.
 A bona fide resident must know these distinctions to participate appropriately in civic duties.

 What are the key differences between establishing residency in Puerto Rico and the Virgin Islands for non-U.S. citizens?